Our Information Security experts are available to:

 Run basic automated scans against a sandbox/test environment

 - W3AF (Web Application Attack and Audit Framework) on BackTracks Linux

 - Other tools as appropriate for your environment

 - Work with your existing www.github.com or www.bitbucket.org hosted source repository

-Review your infrastructure for most common security vulnerabilities
+We can review your infrastructure for many common security vulnerabilities

-We Systematically go through backend Ruby on Rails code looking for security vulnerabilities from the OWASP Top 10 list.
+We systematically go through Ruby on Rails code looking for security vulnerabilities from the OWASP Top 10 list.
 The top errors that are frequently seen in web applications are: